Fox's Book of Martyrs

 that the clergy were exceedingly illiterate; that the common people were more

-zealous in their blindness than the saints and martyrs had been in the defence of truth at the beginning of the Gospel; and that
+zealous in their blindness than the saints and martyrs had been in the defence

-it was to be feared that Shan O'Neal, a chieftain of great power in the
+O'Neal, a chieftain of great power in the northern part of the island, was

-northern part of the island, was decidedly opposed to the king's commission.
+decidedly opposed to the king's commission.

 In

-pursuance of this advice, the following year a parliament was summoned to meet
+pursuance of this advice, the following year a parliament was

-at Dublin, by order of Leonard Grey, at that time
+summoned to meet at Dublin, by order of Leonard

-lord-lieutenant.
-At this assembly Archbishop Browne made a speech, in which he
+Grey, at that time lord-lieutenant.
+At this assembly Archbishop Browne made a

-set forth that the bishops of Rome used, anciently, to acknowledge emperors,
+speech, in which he set forth that the bishops of Rome used, anciently, to

-ecclesiastical and temporal.
-He concluded with saying
+matters, both ecclesiastical and temporal.
+He concluded with

-not a true subject of the king.
-This speech greatly
+was not a true subject of the king.
+This speech greatly startled the other bishops and lords; but at length,

-king's supremacy was allowed.
+after violent debates, the king's supremacy was allowed.

 Two